mlg404/mlg404/README.md

 Technology enthusiast, mainly in web & mobile development.
 Currently focused on the JS stack (Node.js, ReactJS and React Native).
-Passionate about programming since I was younger Always trying to practice and learn this incredible and beautiful universe!
+Passionate about programming since I was younger.
+Always trying to practice and learn this incredible and beautiful universe!
 Currently looking for developer jobs (both frontend and backend)